 Professors Ioana Lupu and Bernard Leca, ESSEC Business School, and Mayra Ruiz-Castro of the University of Roehampton, show what it takes for people to reduce long working hours, especially in the context of professional service firms (PSFs).

-By CoBS Editor Guragam Singh with the kind input of Profs.
+The impact of long working hours on employees, by CoBS Editor Guragam Singh with the kind input of Profs.
 Ioana Lupu and Bernard Leca.
 Related research: Role Distancing and the Persistence of Long Working Hours in Professional Service Firms, SAGE.

 Law and audit